Optimization-based framework for low-voltage grid reinforcement assessment under various levels of flexibility and coordination: Case study: a village-type distribution grid in Germany

 \subsubsection{Building and demand data}

 To each load bus of the grid, residential buildings with various properties are assigned.
 The properties that are influential to energy demand were derived from a synthetic building database that is applied in the scope of Bavaria, Germany.
-This database combines the following open data sources: \begin{itemize} \item OpenStreetMaps data\footnote{Accessible under \url{http://download.geofabrik.de/europe/germany/bayern.html}} for building geometry, land use, and points of interest \item CORINE Land Cover (CLC) inventory\footnote{Methodology can be found in \cite{GyorgyButtner.2021}, dataset in \url{https://land.copernicus.eu/pan-european/corine-land-cover/clc2018}.} for land use \item Census Database 2011 for the number of occupants, \item TABULA building typologies for the building typologies in terms of refurbishment, building type, and construction year \end{itemize} to obtain synthesized characteristics for any given residential building (such as building type, construction year, plot and living space, number of floors, refurbishment level, number of dwellings and occupants).
+This database combines the following open data sources: \begin{itemize} \item OpenStreetMaps data\footnote{Accessible under \url{http://download.geofabrik.de/europe/germany/bayern.html}} for building geometry, land use, and points of interest \item CORINE Land Cover (CLC) inventory\footnote{Methodology can be found in \cite{GyorgyButtner.2021}, dataset in \url{https://land.copernicus.eu/pan-european/corine-land-cover/clc2018}.} for land use \item Census Database 2011 for the number of occupants, \item TABULA building typologies for the building typologies in terms of refurbishment, building type, and construction year \end{itemize} to obtain synthesized characteristics for any given residential building (such as building type, construction year, plot and living space, number of floors, refurbishment level, number of dwellings, and occupants).
 A subset of buildings was chosen from a district in Unterhaching, a semi-rural municipality near Munich.
 Selected buildings span a wide range between one and nine dwellings each and are characterized by around 50 m$^2$ of living space per occupant.
-The space heating and domestic hot water demands are calculated using the open-source UrbanHeatPro software\footnote{Accessible under https://github.com/tum-ens/UrbanHeatPro}, which combines RC- and activity-based models to generate hourly demand profiles for a given building \cite{AnahiMolarCruz.2022}.
+The hourly space heating and daily domestic hot water demands\footnote{Daily domestic hot water demands are then split into a subset of hours for each day, depending on the number of dwellings for every building (e.g. a daily water demand of 20 kWh/day for a building with two dwellings is split into two distinct hours with 10 kWh/h each.} are calculated using the open-source UrbanHeatPro software\footnote{Accessible under https://github.com/tum-ens/UrbanHeatPro}, which combines RC- and activity-based models to generate hourly demand profiles for a given building \cite{AnahiMolarCruz.2022}.
 For the hourly profiles of the active power consumption of home appliances, the activity-based REM workflow \cite{AkhilaJambagi.2021} has been used.

 As the overall BEV penetration is currently limited, a long-term electrification scenario is considered to examine the extreme effects of mobility electrification on the grid.
 Based on a prognosis of 36 million BEVs by 2045 \cite{Prognos.2021}, combined with a corresponding mobility demand of 424 billion person km by 2050 \cite{Prognos.2021}, and a BEV power consumption of around 16 kWh/100 km \cite{OkoInstitut.2014}, a daily BEV consumption of 5.15 kWh/BEV is derived.
 Aggregate daily mobility demands for each building are then calculated by assigning a BEV for each second occupant.
 With this approach, however, a simplistic assumption is made that the consumption does not change seasonally or depending on weekdays and weekends.
 The charging station capacity is pre-defined as 11 kW per BEV, in line with the federal funding for installing controllable stations \cite{GermanFederalMinistryfordigitalandtransport.2022}.
 In the inflexible paradigm, these daily demands are distributed uniformly between the various arrival times of 17:00, 18:00, and 19:00.
 Correspondingly, in the flexible paradigms, the charging of VMS is allowed until 7:00, 8:00, or 9:00 the next day depending on the arrival time.